franck44/evm-dis/README.md

 ByteSpector can re-construct CFGs and verify them for a large number of deployed contracts.
 For example, we have used it on the list `less_than_3000_opcodes.txt` from [EVMLisa](https://github.com/lisa-analyzer/evm-lisa).

+> [!NOTE]
-Out of the 1704 contracts (addresss) in `less_than_3000_opcodes.txt`, 979 contracts were successfully disassembled and CFGs generated.
+> Out of the 1704 contracts (address) in `less_than_3000_opcodes.txt`, 979 contracts were successfully disassembled and CFGs generated.
 The remaining 725 contracts were not disassembled due to the presence of `RJUMP`s in the bytecode which is not fully implemented yet.

-The bytecode for the benchmarks contracts is in the [.etherscan](./etherscan) folder.
+The bytecode for the 979 benchmarks contracts is in the [./etherscan](./etherscan) folder.
 The corresponding CFGs are in the [./build/dot/etherscan](./build/dot/etherscan) folder.
 The verification files (`.dfy`) and the verification results (`*-stats.csv`) are in the [./build/proofs/etherscan](./build/proofs/etherscan) folder.